chumaky/datero-docs/docs/installation.md

 select * from pg_available_extensions where name like '%fdw%' order by name;
 ```

-As mentioned earlier, `datero` is a fully functional `Postgres` database.
+As mentioned earlier, `Datero` is a fully functional `Postgres` database.
 To confirm this, just execute the following query:
 ``` sql
 select version();
 ```